The Brand that Changed Beef

 We know you’re not in this business just for the money—but we also know it takes a profit to keep going, and calves that top the market make the lifestyle more sustainable.

-That’s according to a January 2017 survey, and that 2016 premium total of $75 million was the highest ever reported in the survey’s 20-year span.
+That’s according to a January 2020 survey, showing the previous year’s premium total was the highest ever reported in the survey’s 22-year span.
 In the last two years, 10.8 million cattle have been accepted for the brand, which allowed the nearly 19,000 licensees worldwide to sell more than 2.4 billion pounds.

 The Angus price advantage starts early.
 Another long-term survey shows that since 2008, premiums have averaged $30 per head for 500-pound Angus steer calves and $25 for Angus heifers over non-Angus counterparts at U.S. auction markets.
+Depending on the market and season, that’s been reported at more than $100 per head since then.